 Perfectionism is in the hand of the pen holder

 When I say mistakes, I don’t mean those linked with punctuation and grammar, or an over-use of the passive voice.
 These are common errors – and can be corrected through re-writes and editing.
 What I mean is, instead of just going for it and completing my first draft, I started to introduce obstacles, which eventually led to a total literary standstill.

-In wanting to make my story as polished as possible, I failed to understand that, to do this, I had to get the entire draft down in rough form first.
+In wanting to make my story as polished as possible, I failed to understand that I had to get the entire draft down in rough form first.
 By heading back, repeatedly, to the opening chapters – to re-read, re-write and tweak every word and nuance – I was getting nowhere.
 Mainly because I wasn’t looking ahead.
 I didn’t realise that I’d let the editing process take over from the writing.

 It was like walking up on a downward escalator.
 Though I was constantly moving, I was stuck in one place.
 In fact, the many re-readings of the initial chapters didn’t lead to a more polished novel, but to a total disinterest in the story.
 Worse still, I failed to see what anyone else would like about my writing either.

 Room for improvement

 As you can see, by this point, my writing and I were no longer on amicable terms, but I wasn’t ready for divorce.
 In an act of desperation, I involved the help of an intermediary: a trusted friend whose opinion I valued.
 Someone I still consider to be my ideal reader.